mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 Let's originate our first contract and call it *id*::

-    octez-client originate contract id transferring 1 from alice \
+    mavkit-client originate contract id transferring 1 from alice \
                  running ./michelson_test_scripts/attic/id.tz \
                  --init '"hello"' --burn-cap 0.4

-The initial balance is ꜩ1, generously provided by implicit account *alice*.
+The initial balance is ṁ1, generously provided by implicit account *alice*.
 The contract stores a Michelson program ``id.tz`` (found in file :src:`michelson_test_scripts/attic/id.tz`), with Michelson value ``"hello"`` as initial storage (the extra quotes are needed to avoid shell expansion).
-The parameter ``--burn-cap`` specifies the maximal fee the user is willing to pay for this operation, while the actual fee is determined by the system.
+The parameter ``--burn-cap`` specifies the maximal fee the user is willing to pay for this operation, the actual fee being determined by the system.

 A Michelson contract is expressed as a pure function, mapping a pair ``(parameter, storage)`` to a pair ``(list_of_operations, storage)``.